alexlydiate/SITS-Moodle-Block/README.markdown

 write this in as a configurable option.

-If a mapping finds that it wants to make an enrolment but that enrolment already exists it will takes ownership, linking that enrolment to the mapping, unless the role_assigment.enrol value is 'manual'.
+If a mapping finds that it wants to make an enrolment but that enrolment already exists it will takes ownership, linking that enrolment to the mapping, unless the role_assignment.enrol value is 'manual'.